Ben Barry: Ben Barry Agency

-He began the Ben Barry Agency at the age of 14.
-The Agency is known for its use of diverse models; those of widely different sizes, races, ages, and abilities.
-This is in contrast to most modelling agencies which impose strict height, weight, and age requirements.
-The Agency played a critical role in the Dove Campaign for Real Beauty.
+Barry began the Ben Barry Agency at the age of 14, an agency known for its use of diverse models; those of widely different sizes, races, ages, and abilities.
+This was in contrast to most modelling agencies of the time which imposed strict height, weight, and age requirements.
+The Agency took part in the Dove Campaign for Real Beauty.
 Barry has been acknowledged for his efforts to reform the fashion industry to more accurately represent women's diversity, and to end the use of a standard physical beauty ideal.

 Awards

-He is a recipient of the Queen's Golden Jubilee Medal and the first male recipient of the Governor General's Awards in Commemoration of the Persons Case.
-Maclean's named him one of "one of twenty-five leaders of tomorrow".
+He has been awarded the Queen's Golden Jubilee Medal and is the inaugural male recipient of the Governor General's Awards in Commemoration of the Persons Case.
+According to Maclean's, he was recognized as "one of twenty-five leaders of tomorrow".